 Invest Europe is the voice of the private equity industry as a whole.
 However, we recognise that individual segments of our membership have specific requirements.
-As a result, our membership is structured into four distinct Platforms: Limited Partner, Venture Capital, Mid-Market and Large Buyout.
+As a result, our membership is structured into four distinct Platforms: Limited Partner, Venture Capital, Mid-Market and Global Private Equity.

 The responsibilities of each Platform include engaging with members to understand and respond to their specific needs; keeping members abreast of Invest Europe activities; developing and executing Platform strategy, action plans and budget; and steering Roundtables and Working Groups composed of industry practitioners.

 Limited partners provide private equity fund managers with capital to invest.
 These exclusively professional investors are typically part of large investment institutions, including pension funds, insurance companies, government agencies, charities and family offices, and come from across the globe.
 These institutions, and their underlying participants such as pensioners and endowment holders, are the key beneficiaries of private equity's outperformance and diversification.

 Christina Pamberg, Alcyon Holding